gaborbernat/algo-notes/problem_solutions/union_find.md

 To flatten the path, there are two way to do this.
 One after find the root of a component, we perform the chasing loop again to change the parent of sites in the path to root directly.
 The section way is that during chasing the root, we point the parent of a site to its grandparent.
-As we start doing this at the begining and each `union` operation will has a `find` operation first, so the depth of a tree of a connected component will grows so slow that nearly impossible to exceed 2.
+As we start doing this at the beginning and each `union` operation will has a `find` operation first, so the depth of a tree of a connected component will grows so slow that nearly impossible to exceed 2.
 It is already very near to constant.